JustJordanT/sluganator/README.md

 We use the following technologies at Asurint and would prefer solutions built using a similar tech stack:

-- Kotlin (or Java)
+- C#
-- Spring Boot
+- .NET
-- GraphQL (or REST)
+- REST
-- JPA/Hibernate
+- EF Core
 - React

 That being said, only use the technologies you are already familiar with and in which you will produce the best solution -